BYUCamachoLab/simphony/docs/source/dev/index.rst

    Beyond changes to a functions docstring and possible description in the general documentation, if your change introduces any user-facing modifications they may need to be mentioned in the release notes.
-   To add your change to the release notes, you need to create a short file with a summary and place it in ``doc/release/upcoming_changes``.
+   To ensure your change gets added to the release notes, be sure to mention what is changing in your pull request.
-   The file ``doc/release/upcoming_changes/README.rst`` details the format and filename conventions.

-   If your change introduces a deprecation, make sure to discuss this first on GitHub or the mailing list first.
-If agreement on the deprecation is reached, follow `NEP 23 deprecation policy <http://www.numpy.org/neps/ nep-0023-backwards-compatibility.html>`_  to add the deprecation.
+   If your change introduces a deprecation, also make sure to include this fact in the pull request.

 6. Cross referencing issues